microsoft/terraform-provider-azuredevops/website/docs/index.html.markdown

 - `oidc_hcp` - Boolean, set to true to use the Terraform Cloud OIDC workload identity token to authenticate to a service principal.
 It can also be sourced from the `ARM_OIDC_HCP` environment variable.

+- `use_oidc` - Boolean, enables OIDC auth methods.
+It can also be sourced from the `ARM_USE_OIDC` environment variable.

+- `use_msi` - Boolean, enables authentication with a Managed Service Identity in Azure.
+It can also be sourced from the `ARM_USE_MSI` environment variable.

 - `client_certificate_path` - The path to a file containing a certificate to authenticate to a service principal, typically a .pfx file.